 Trading literature also suggests that various markets have specific maximums and minimums, perhaps another correlation to some natural law or ratio.
 However, the PFE is not a leading indicator like the Fractal Dimension Index.
 The calculation methodology is complex, but it is still based on past price behavior.
 Traders are advised to use this measure with another indicator, perhaps a moving average, and to employ trailing stops.
 The indicator may not be readily available on most trading platforms, but the customized code for Meta 4 can be accessed on the Internet.

 Today’s most popular indicators have stood the test of time as reliable tools that are not perfect, but do provide the consistency that traders desire.
 New age physics and math may hold clues for new indicators that have natural universal laws as their primary foundation.
 While market forces are as much about natural forces as they are about human psychology, the jury is still out as to whether new age indicators can really deliver a competitive advantage.
-As with any indicator, the “beauty” is in the “eye” of the trader and his ability to fine tune respective parameters to provide the consistent signals that he requires.
+As with any indicator, the “beauty” is in the “eye” of the trader and their ability to fine tune respective parameters to provide the consistent signals that they require.